tlienart/layout-tester/syntax/extensions.md

   }
 }

-Since command can wrap around raw HTML injection as well, you can for instance define a command that applies custom local-styling to some text:
+Since a command can wrap around raw HTML injection as well, you can for instance define a command that applies custom local-styling to some text as was briefly mentioned earlier:

 \showmd{
   \newcommand{\style}[2]{~~~<span style="#1">~~~#2~~~</span>~~~}